 domains and VIPs for more details.

 Google publicly publishes DNS A records that resolve the domains to a VIP range.
-Even though the ranges are from a public IP range, Google does not publish routes for them.
+Even though the ranges have external IP addresses, Google does not publish routes for them.
 Therefore, you must add a custom route advertisement on a Cloud Router and have an appropriate custom static route in your VPC network for the VIP's destination.

 The route must have a destination matching one of the VIP ranges and a next hop being the default internet gateway.
 Traffic sent to the VIP range stays within Google's network instead of traversing the public internet because Google does not publish routes to them externally.